Judge adjourns £1m Lenwade cannabis farm case

 - Credit: Copyright: Archant 2019

-The sentencing of six men charged with being involved in a £1m cannabis factory on a Norfolk industrial estate has been adjourned due to the pandemic.
+The case of six men and a boy charged with running a £1m cannabis factory on a Norfolk industrial estate has been adjourned.

-Officers seized more than 1,000 cannabis plants after raiding the factory, which was inside a two-storey building in Lenwade in July last year.
+Officers seized more than 1,000 cannabis plants as they disassembled an “extremely professional” set-up inside a two-storey building in Lenwade, between Norwich and Fakenham in July last year.